gbraad-docs/dotfiles-presentation/README.md

-An introductionary presentation to the use of simple steps, like `alias` and `functions` can help you to automate your workflow and better better at `${HOME}` on your machine.
+An introductionary presentation to the use of simple steps, like `alias` and `functions` can help you to automate your workflow and feel better at `${HOME}` on your machine.

 Authors